5 Easy & Scenic Tucson Hikes for the Hot Summer Season

 Other interesting summer trails at SNP: Signal Hill (a 1/2 mile hike to ancient pictographs), Desert Discovery trail (a 1/2 mile paved trail with interpretative signs highlighting the diversity of desert plant life).

 Location: 2700 N Kinney Rd Tucson, AZ 85743 Entrance fee: $20 per car (good for 7 days)

 Canyon Loop Trail at Catalina State Park

 Catalina State Park is another gem in the Oro Valley area.
 Despite being located on a very busy road, the park remains peaceful year-round.
 More than 5000 Saguaros are located within this park.
-The cheap entrance fee (just 7 bucks) makes this park a nice budget friendly alternative to Saguaro ($25 per car).
-Catalina is a perfect summer hiking choice as most of the trails here are pretty short.
-Easy summer options include a mile long birding and nature loop and a 0.75 mile interpretative trail.
+The cheap entrance fee (just 7 bucks) makes this park a nice budget friendly alternative to pricey Saguaro ($25 per car).
+Catalina is a perfect summer hiking destination as most of the trails here are pretty short.
+Easy summer options include a mile long birding and nature loop and a 0.75 mile interpretive trail.

 The 2.3 mile long Canyon Loop Trail is the best bang-for-your-buck summer option as it’s short & scenic & relatively easy for most hikers.
 This hike should take no longer than a hour or so, and thus, is a perfect quick option on summer mornings.